 ANNOUNCEMENT: After the summer 2017 edition is out, we will no longer be able to provide physical copies of the journal to contributors.
-We will provide electronic copies and a discount code to purchase the physical edition.
+We will provide electronic copies and plan to reduce the price of the physical journal.
+We are also giving away chapbooks to buyers.
 We will provide physical copies to subscribers, so if you are not a subscriber please subscribe below!
 More on this change in the coming days!
 Keep an eye out.
-Beginning with our fall 2017 edition, Alana Folsom will be Editor-in-Chief.
-Her contact info is below.
-She was co-founder of 45th Parallel at Oregon State University’s School of Writing, Literature, and Film.
-Harbinger Asylum and 45th Parallel’s aesthetics are remarkably similar.
-This move hopes to encourage more space in journals for female leadership.

 This Green Life is a tour de force from Lyn Coffin’s previous collections.
 This stunning collection also includes new work never before published.
 This volume includes poetry from Human Trappings, The Poetry of Wickedness, Crystals of the Unforeseen, East and West, Joseph Brodsky Was Joseph Brodsky, A Marriage Without Consummation, and new poetry.
 It also includes the never before published “Rodin’s Girl Friend.”